duy123a/FunnyModGtaIV/README.md

-# Prostitute Mod for Gta IV
+# Funny Mod for Gta IV

 Since no one made it properly, I decided to make it myself